 KL FOREST ECO PARK (BUKIT NANAS)

-One of the most popular KL attractions for those who want to escape the city’s hustle is trekking along the walking trails and canopy bridge of KL Forest Eco Park.
+You may be wondering what to do in Kuala Lumpur to escape the city’s hustle for a while.
+Why not trek along the walking trails and canopy bridge of KL Forest Eco Park?

 The park is free to explore and is open every day from 7 a.m to 6 p.m but it’s better to go in the morning to avoid the heat.
 Also, be careful on the canopy bridge as some parts are not well-maintained.